n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strapi/README.md

 ### 4. Strapi1 node (update: entry)

-This node will update the entry that we created using the Strapi node.
-We will update the slug for the new entry.
+This node will update the slug for the entry that we created using the Strapi node.
 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Select 'Update' from the ***Operation*** dropdown list.